Zeniel06/CW2025/README.md

 **Location:** `src/main/java/com/comp2042/ui/GuiController.java`
 - Expanded to handle the new inputs used for controls (space for hard drop, shift for hold, escape for pause)
 - Lazy-loads the game and manages the main and pause menu
-- Renders the ghost-blocks, hold and next previews
+- Renders the ghost-blocks, hold preview, and next 4 bricks preview in a single unified panel
 - Shows the live statistic scores
 - Adjusts the fall speed whenever the level changes accordingly
 - Implements background music system with JavaFX MediaPlayer that plays during gameplay and responds to game state changes (pause/resume/stop)